KrisanatA/animbook/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 1 notes

-* This is a new release (My first submission to CRAN).
+* This is a new update for the new ggplot2 release.

-* There is nothing to cite yet, but I will add a citation if the paper is accepted in the R Journal.
+* Maintainer: ‘Krisanat Anukarnsakulchularp <krisanat.anu@gmail.com>’

+  Size of tarball: 11580113 bytes

+  This can be ignored.